IPA.CONF(5) IPA.CONF(5)

 because it is given in per cent.

-Thresholds: introduction.
+Thresholds: introduction

-Thresholds allow to monitor rule's statistics for some time period
+A threshold allows to monitor rule's statistics for some time period

 before current time and do some actions when statistics for this time